hl7-be/FHIR-A-THON/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Issue
+name: FHIR-A-THON feedback
 about: Use this form to capture issues, questions, suggestions about the profiles and their testing
-title: Please type a title for the issue
+#title: Please type a title for the issue
 body:
   - type: dropdown
     id: project